What’s new in anal cancer research?

-Research has shown that the human papilloma virus (HPV) is a major factor in causing many cases of anal cancer.
-Researchers are learning how HPV affects anal cells to cause them to become cancerous.
+Research has shown that the human papilloma virus (HPV) is a major cause of anal cancer.
+Researchers are learning how HPV affects anal cells to cause them to become cancer.
 It is hoped that this knowledge will help scientists find new drugs to fight this disease.

 Finding anal cancer early

 Research is focused on the value of screening tests for anal cancer, especially in people with major risk factors.
-A test called anal cytology (or the anal Pap test) allows doctors to look at cells from the lining of the anus under a microscope.
+A test called the anal Pap test allows doctors to look at cells from the lining of the anus under a microscope.
 Some doctors are already using this test for people at high risk for anal cancer, and it might prove useful in finding cell changes before they become anal cancer.

 The HPV vaccines in use at this time help prevent HPV infection, but they do not treat infections already present.
 Doctors are working on vaccines to treat those who already have HPV infections by causing their body’s immune system cells to attack the HPV-infected cells.
-Another goal of this research is to help the immune system attack pre-cancers and even cancers that contain HPV.
-An experimental vaccine has shown promise so far in treating pre-cancers of the vulva, but results for anal cancer are not in yet.
+A goal of this research is to help the immune system attack pre-cancers and even cancers that contain HPV.